 Rich Peterson wrote the rallye and presented it for the Z Owners of Northern California (ZONC).
 Originally intended as a practice rallye before a San Jose Saturday night rallye, this rallye was set up to be run in a backyard in the afternoon.
 String was used to define streets and the contestants walked the route on foot.
-Bill Jonesi resurrected it, and it has since been updated by Bill Jonesi.
-Teresa Stefanisko, and Darin McGrew.
+Bill Jonesi resurrected it, and it has since been updated by Bill Jonesi, Teresa Stefanisko, and Darin McGrew.

 Give it a try and see how you do.
-(Answers follow.)
+(Answers follow, but we strongly advise you to attempt the rallye.
+Don't just read it.)
 This is also available for printing from TRC's web site.
-(Separate pages can be helpful.)
+(Having separate sheets can be helpful.)

-"Coursemarker School Rallve"
+"Coursemarker School Rallye"